You may think that you have the best call center in the world, but can you prove it?

 While these standards are often different depending on the industry, global standards do exist for some of these metrics.
 Below are some global standards for call center metrics that have been set by Call Centre Helper and the International Finance Commission.

-Service Level: Call centers should have 80% of calls answered within 20 seconds.
+Call centers should have 80% of calls answered within 20 seconds.
+Anything longer than that and the customer feels like they're being ignored or your team is too busy.

-Contact Quality: 1-2 calls should be reviewed every week, though the global average is around four per month
+You should review 1-2 calls every week for quality assurance, though the global average is around four per month

 Telecommunications: 528 seconds